andrebnassis/web-api-mocker/README.md

 If you just follow the docker commands on README, here it is some tips that will fits you:
 ## Enter inside the container
-`docker exec -it web-api-mocker bash`
+`docker exec -it web-api-mocker sh`

 ## Check logs inside container
 `docker logs web-api-mocker`